SQL Databases

 Indexes

-They are data structures that allow for faster access to specific rows within a table.
-Indexes can be created on one or more columns in a table and are especially beneficial in speeding up queries involving large datasets.
+Indexes are data structures that enable faster access to rows within a table.
+They are especially beneficial for speeding up queries on large datasets.